 - Be a good role model, too, by setting reminders for yourself to get up from your workspace now and then for stretch-and-move breaks.

 - Give your eyes regular breaks away from the screen.
 Schedule a timer on your computer to go off every half-hour or so to remind you to rest.
-Look about 20 feet away from the computer screen for at least 20 seconds.
+Every 20 minutes, look about 20 feet away from the computer screen for at least 20 seconds.

 - While working on the computer, people have a tendency to forget to blink!
 The resulting dry, irritated, and tired eyes can be prevented by consciously remembering to blink your eyes, encouraging tear formation, and keeping your eyes moist.